Index of American Indian languages * American Indian nations * What's new on our site today!

 Cherokee Colors:

-Worksheet showing color words in Cherokee.
+Worksheet showing color words in the Cherokee language.

 Cherokee Animate Nouns:

-Lesson on Cherokee animate and inanimate nouns.
+Language lesson on Cherokee animate and inanimate nouns.

 Cherokee Possession:

-Lesson on the use of Cherokee possessive prefixes.
+Language lesson on the use of Cherokee possessive prefixes.

 Cherokee Language Lessons and Linguistic Descriptions